dbanks12/dotfiles/nvim/README.md

 The other options for viewing markdown are `google-chrome` or `chromium-browser`, but you will likely need to install a markdown-preview browser extension.

+### Syntastic - Syntax Checker/Linter Installation
+More information on Syntastic's usage, see [Syntastic](https://github.com/scrooloose/syntastic).
-To use the syntastic plugin for Python syntax checking, install flake8:
+To use the syntastic plugin for Python syntax checking, install the `flake8` linter:
   For Python2.7:
   ```
   sudo apt-get install python-flake8